 How do civil contempt cases work?
 What is the standard of proof?
 In other words, what must the plaintiff prove in order to prevail in a contempt action?

 Kyle is divorced and has primary custody of his two children.
 Kyle is concerned that his former spouse, Kevin, constantly returns the children hours later than he is supposed to after visiting with them.
-Kevin has told Kyle repeatedly that he “doesn’t care” about the time he is supposed to bring the kids back, and that he will continue to bring them back “on his own time.”
+Kevin has told Kyle repeatedly that he “doesn’t care” about the time he is supposed to bring the kids back; he will continue to bring them back “on his own time”.

 Contempt, generally, involves a failure to comply with something that the court has ordered.
 An action for contempt may be appropriate where the defendant has demonstrably disobeyed a court order.
 Just a few examples include:

 - refusing to pay the appropriate amount of child support or alimony ordered by the court;

 - refusing to leave the marital home when ordered to do so;

 - violating a court order of protection from abuse or harassment;